By Bert Garcia N8NN

-An excellent source of HF Digital information is the ARRL publication Get on the Air with HF Digital.
-This 128-page book provides a step-by-step guide to get you started in HF digital and set up and operate your own digital station.
+An excellent source of HF Digital information is the ARRL publication Get on the Air with HF Digital (second edition).
+This 144-page book provides a step-by-step guide to get you started in HF digital and set up and operate your own digital station.
 It covers RTTY, PSK31, JT65, MFSK, Olivia, and PACTOR.
-Published in January 2012, it’s as up to date as you’ll find in a publication about HF Digital.
+Published in March 2018, it’s as up to date as you’ll find in a publication about HF Digital.
 Author Steve Ford, WB8IMY; ISBN 978-0-87259-601-6.
 Be sure to check the ARRL website for the latest information on digital modes.

 Why do we start a discussion of HF Digital modes by talking about CW (continuous wave)?
 As you will discover, digital modes are accomplished by manipulating your transmitter carrier amplitude on and off or by shifting it’s frequency or phase.
 The simplest digital mode is to key your carrier on and off, i.e., CW.